Financial-Times/origami-registry-ui/README.md

 ## Testing

-TODO everything in this section is a lie until we write the tests (very soon)

 The tests are split into unit tests and integration tests.
 To run tests on your machine you'll need to install [Node.js] and run `make install`.
 Then you can run the following commands:

 ```sh